Muscipulaa/SOVCOM/README.md

 # SOVCOM
-We have dataset, which contain infoкmation about bank's clients, with titles:
+We have dataset, which contain information about bank's clients, with titles:

 **TIME** - date and time of the transaction
 **TRANSACTION_ID**	- unique identifier of operation